-- DECK CHANGE changing, in whole or in part, into or out of a swimsuit when wearing just one suit in an area other than a permanent or temporary locker room, bathroom, changing room or other space designated for changing purposes. - DECK PASS the official mobile application of USA Swimming. - DELEGATION EVENT individually or collectively as applicable, the Olympic Games, the Olympic Winter Games, the Paralympic Games, the Paralympic Winter Games, the Pan American Games, and the Parapan American Games. - DRAW random selection by chance. - DUAL COMPETITION competition between two teams. - END OF COURSE designated wall for racing turns and finishes. - ESCORT CRAFT boats or paddle boards used in open water competition for the swimmersí safety and logistical support. - ESCORTED SWIM an open water event in which each swimmer is required to have an escort craft accompany the swimmer throughout the race. - EVENT any race or series of races in a given stroke and/or distance.
-For competitive limits, one event is inclusive of preliminary heat(s) plus its related final(s), or one timed final, or one time trial. - EX-OFFICIO a member of a board or committee serving by virtue of some other office or position held (whether in USA Swimming, in an Allied or Affiliate Member, or otherwise), or by virtue of an appointment to such committee or board pursuant to the Bylaws of USA Swimming.
-Ex-officio members have full rights of membership including the right to vote (unless otherwise provided in the Bylaws or Policy Manual).
-Ex-officio members without the right to vote are not counted to establish a quorum (unless expressly provided otherwise in the Bylaws).
+- DECK CHANGE changing, in whole or in part, into or out of a swimsuit when wearing just one suit in an area other than a permanent or temporary locker room, bathroom, changing room or other space designated for changing purposes. - DELEGATION EVENT individually or collectively as applicable, the Olympic Games, the Olympic Winter Games, the Paralympic Games, the Paralympic Winter Games, the Pan American Games, and the Parapan American Games.

+DRAW - random selection by chance.

+$\label{eq:DUAL COMPETITION} \textbf{--} competition between two teams.$

+END OF COURSE - designated wall for racing turns and finishes.

+ESCORT CRAFT - boats or paddle boards used in open water competition for the swimmers' safety and logistical support.

+ESCORTED SWIM - an open water event in which each swimmer is required to have an escort craft accompany the swimmer throughout the race.

+EVENT - any race or series of races in a given stroke and/or distance.
+For competitive limits, one event is inclusive of preliminary heat(s) plus its related final(s), or one timed final, or one time trial.